 If you’ve already placed students in groups within Blackboard, use those groups.
 If not, begin by placing students into groups of 4 or 5, following these directions.
 Each student in the group posts the draft of a paper or other assignment.
 Each member of the group comments on all other students’ papers.
 NOTE: Provide some structure for these comments with guiding questions or a rubric.

-Flipgrid (free online tool) is an online video discussion board.
-This tool allows instructors to ask a question, then students respond through a short-recorded video.
-Students are then able to respond to one another, creating a web-based video discussion.
+Students are also able to respond to one another, creating a web-based video discussion.
 Watch this video for an overview.
-Click on the following link to give you more information on how to use this in your classroom!
+And for more information on how to use this in your classroom!
 Use this Getting Started link to read step by step instructions to create your Flipgrid.

 “Going Online in a Hurry”